Marwan911e/Task-Based-Parallel-Algorithms-OpenMP/README.md

 ---

-## 📄 License
+## 📄 License & Usage

-This project is submitted as part of the High Performance Computing course curriculum.
+This research work is part of advanced studies in High Performance Computing.
-All code is provided for educational purposes.
+All implementations are provided for academic and educational purposes.

 ---